 'Virtual Residential' Programme 2021/22

-2-day intensives, each focused on a cluster of attributes - leadership, entrepreneurialism, principles of changemaking.
-For a sense of how a residential works, download the sample programme on this page.
+2-day intensives, each focused on a theme - leadership, entrepreneurialism, empowering your mind.
+For a sense of how a residential works, download the programme on this page, or have a look at some previous events.

 Join the mailing list to receive updates and first-call for applications by emailing Changemakers@homerton.cam.ac.uk